 These programs take place at the Johnson County Arts & Heritage Center, 8788 Metcalf Ave., Overland Park.
 The cost for each two-hour program is $6 per person, and museum members receive a 20 percent discount but must register by telephone to receive their discount.
 Registration includes admission to the Johnson County Museum and to KidScape.
 For more information or to register, call (913) 831-3359.
-To register online at www.jcprd.com, click on Activity Registration in the upper left part of the screen and perform a search for the barcodes listed below.
+To register online at www.jcprd.com, click on Activity Registration in the upper left part of the screen and perform a search for the barcodes listed above.

 To find these programs in the My JCPRD Activities catalog and online listings, browse first under youth and then under enrichment &special interests.
 In the printed catalog and when using the website’s advanced search, look for the keyword “enrichment.”